 The Cariocas devote the Day of Saint Sebastian to the procession of Saint Sebastian, that is, a parade in honor of the patron saint of the city, carrying his graceful statue on an altar.
 People go to the Catholic Church, where they participate in the Mass in the name of holy Saint Sebastian.
 Then, they walk towards their final destination, making prayers and asking for protection from him in relation to their lives.

-The church in which the graceful statue of Saint Sebastian is located is the Catedral Metropolitana de São Sebastião no Rio de Janeiro.
+The church in which the graceful statue of the patron saint of Rio de Janeiro is located is Catedral Metropolitana de São Sebastião no Rio de Janeiro.
 You can go visit it on the January 20th.
 Or, perhaps, you can go on another date on our Cathedral RioLIVE! when you come study Portuguese with us.